Sphere With Nested Figures

 The project’s logics of repetition and variation are rooted in its logics of material, fabrication, and assembly.
 Sphere with Nested Figures insists on this contingency, resisting certain contemporary movements towards (or resurgences of) formal autonomy from material concerns.
 Parameters of assembly such as tolerance, joinery, and seams become part of the aesthetic and not something to be ignored or suppressed.
 Moments of risk within the process of fabrication become opportunities for controlled unpredictability, opening up new possibilities for craft in the age of computation and digital fabrication.

-Design: Adam Marcus, Frederico Leite Gonçalves
+Design & Fabrication: Adam Marcus, Sean Gentry, Frederico Leite Gonçalves